-- manufacturing our product candidates to our specifications and in a timely manner to support our clinical trials, and, if licensed, commercialization; - sourcing clinical and, if licensed, commercial supplies for the materials used to manufacture our product candidates; - understanding and addressing variability in the quality and quantity of a subject's T cells, which could ultimately affect our ability to manufacture clinical supply and, if licensed, commercial supply of our product candidates in a reliable and consistent manner; - educating medical personnel regarding the potential side effect profile of our product candidates, if licensed, such as the potential adverse side effects related to pemphigus flare, MuSK MG flare or myasthenic crisis from infusion of activated T cells or medication taper, cytokine release syndrome, or CRS, or other unexpected adverse effects of therapy with our product candidates; - facilitating patient access to the limited number of facilities able to administer our product candidates, if licensed; - using medicines to manage adverse side effects of our product candidates that may not adequately control the side effects and/or may have a detrimental impact on the efficacy of the treatment; - utilizing preconditioning agents in patients to enhance engraftment in advance of administering our product candidates, which may increase the risk of adverse side effects and potentially reduce the population eligible for therapy; - obtaining and maintaining regulatory approval for our product candidates, as the FDA and other regulatory authorities have limited or no experience with development of engineered T cell therapies for the treatment of B cell-mediated autoimmune diseases; - establishing sales and marketing capabilities upon obtaining any regulatory approval to gain market acceptance of a novel therapy; and - managing costs of inputs and other supplies while scaling production.
+- manufacturing our product candidates to our specifications and in a timely manner to support our clinical trials, and, if licensed, commercialization; - sourcing clinical and, if licensed, commercial supplies for the materials used to manufacture our product candidates; - understanding and addressing variability in the quality and quantity of a subject's T cells, which could ultimately affect our ability to manufacture clinical supply and, if licensed, commercial supply of our product candidates in a reliable and consistent manner; - educating medical personnel regarding the potential side effect profile of our product candidates, if licensed, such as the potential adverse side effects related to systemic lupus erythematosus, or SLE flare, idiopathic inflammatory myopathy (IIM), or myositis, worsening, systemic sclerosis, or SSc, worsening, pemphigus flare, muscle-specific kinase myasthenia gravis, or MuSK MG, generalized myasthenia gravis, or gMG, flare or myasthenic crisis from infusion of activated T cells or medication taper, cytokine release syndrome, or CRS, or other unexpected adverse effects of therapy with our product candidates or potential class-wide side effects, such as those related to CD19-directed autologous CAR T cell immunotherapies; - facilitating patient access to the limited number of facilities able to administer our product candidates, if licensed; - using medicines to manage adverse side effects of our product candidates that may not adequately control the side effects and/or may have a detrimental impact on the efficacy of the treatment; - utilizing preconditioning agents in patients to enhance engraftment in advance of administering our product candidates, which may increase the risk of adverse side effects and potentially reduce the population eligible for therapy; - obtaining and maintaining regulatory approval for our product candidates, as the FDA and other regulatory authorities have limited or no experience with development of engineered T cell therapies for the treatment of autoimmune diseases where B cells may play a role in initiating or maintaining disease;

+- establishing sales and marketing capabilities upon obtaining any regulatory approval to gain market acceptance of a novel therapy; and - managing costs of inputs and other supplies while scaling production.

-In addition, preclinical murine and other animal models may not exist or be adequate for some or all of the B cell-mediated autoimmune diseases we choose to pursue in our programs, and because we are early in the clinical development process, we are unable to predict whether there may be short-term or long-term effects from treatment with any product candidates that we develop.
+In addition, preclinical murine and other animal models may not exist or be adequate for some or all of the autoimmune diseases where B cells may play a role in initiating or maintaining disease we choose to pursue in our programs, and because we are early in the clinical development process, we are unable to predict whether there may be short-term or long-term effects from treatment with any product candidates that we develop.
 In developing our product candidates, we have not exhaustively explored different options in the method for manufacturing CAR T or CAAR T cells.
 We may find our existing manufacturing process may be substantially improved with future design or process changes, necessitating further clinical testing, delaying commercial launch of our first products, and causing us to incur additional expenses.
 For example, while we have used a lentiviral vector in our manufacturing process, we may in the future find that another viral vector or non-viral vector-based process offers advantages.
 Switching from one lentiviral vector to another or switching from lentiviral to another delivery system would necessitate additional process development and clinical testing, and this may delay the development of existing product candidates.